It is mandatory for all motor vehicles parked on the Saint Paul College campus to use the controlled parking access system.

 |180 minutes and over

-Visitors and employees who do not choose to have a parking access card must enter the lot
+Visitors and employees who do not choose to have parking access through the SPC Card must enter the lot

-via the Marshall Avenue visitor entrance and obtain a short-term parking access ticket from the machine
+via the Marshall Avenue visitor entrance or the Kellogg Boulevard entrance to obtain a short-term parking access ticket from the machine.

-The short-term parking access ticket must be paid at the machine in the lane when exiting the lot or the machine in the Parking Ramp 3rd Floor Lobby using cash, credit card or a pre-paid parking exit voucher.
+access ticket must be paid at the paystation in the lane when exiting the lot

 Parking Ramp Floor Plans